Phearakbothbunna/JPN-Electronics-Marketplace/README.md

 Our team is developing a full-stack web application for electronics marketplace, primarily intended for the testing of software functionalities and performance.

+To run, clone the repo, run "npm install" in the /src/main/frontend directory, then run "npm start"